✯ ✯ Bush School DC Accepting NSI Applications for Fall 2022 ✯ ✯

 How do I submit my supporting documents?

-All supporting documents must be uploaded to your application portal in UniCas.
+All supporting documents must be uploaded to your application portal in GradCas.
 Supporting documents may be uploaded before your application is complete.
-You application file will not be reviewed until all supporting documents have been received.
+Your application file will not be reviewed until all supporting documents have been received.

 How will I know the status of my application?

-The Bush School Washington, DC, will send updates to the email you’ve listed on your application.
+The Bush School DC, will send updates to the email you have listed on your application.
 Please be sure to check your email regularly.

 Degree Advice

-The MIP degree is designed for working professionals and can be taken full or part-time.
+The MIP/NSI degree is designed for working professionals and can be taken full or part-time.
 Classes are offered Monday through Thursday evenings.
-Classes normally start after 6 p.m. to allow students time to commute from work.
+Classes normally start at 6:30 p.m. to allow students time to commute from work.

 Are there any required prerequisite courses?